 Lois Gore

-Since early childhood, Lois Gore’s magnificent obsession with the intricacies and perfection of handmade jewelry has inspired her to follow a lifelong career journey intertwined with fine art sculpture, wearable art, geology, and teaching.
-Her path has crossed with others whose shining wisdom and generosity have given Lois knowledge and skill she now gladly shares in her workshops.
+Since early childhood, Lois Gore has been drawn to the intricacies and artistry of handmade jewelry — a magnificent obsession that became a lifelong journey through fine art sculpture, wearable art, geology, and teaching.
+Along the way, generous mentors and masters shared their wisdom, gifting Lois with knowledge and skills she now joyfully passes forward in her workshops.